 - Massage chairs can offer a luxurious treat whenever it suits you

 - Massage chairs can assist in relieving pain and discomfort

-- Massage chairs can relax the mind and body, helping to reduce stress, anxiety or insomnia
+- Massage chairs can relax the mind and body, helping to reduce stress, anxiety, or insomnia

 The first question to ask yourself is therefore what your own motivations are.
-Then secondly to assess how likely it is that a massage chair will help you to accomplish this.
-I would argue, for example, that if you have difficulties sleeping thanks to pain or anxiety and a massage chair can help you get to sleep earlier and more comfortably that they most certainly are worthwhile.
+Then secondly assess how likely it is that a massage chair will help you to accomplish this.
+I would argue, for example, that if you have difficulties sleeping thanks to pain or anxiety and a massage chair can help you get to sleep earlier and more comfortable that they most certainly are worthwhile.

 Do You Enjoy In-Person Massages?